HB-421

 Enforcement Authority

-Louisiana Works is the designated enforcement agency, with authority to investigate alleged violations, issue citations against employers, and order appropriate temporary relief to mitigate a violation or maintain the status quo pending a full investigation or hearing.
-Civil actions may be brought in judicial district court in the parish where the violation occurred, the employee resides, or the employer is located.
-The statute authorizes a petitioner to bring a civil action but does not explicitly specify standing requirements beyond the enforcement framework.
-Louisiana Works may promulgate rules and regulations as necessary for implementation.
+Louisiana Works enforces this Part, including investigating alleged violations, issuing citations against employers, and ordering appropriate temporary relief to mitigate a violation or maintain the status quo pending the completion of a full investigation or hearing.
+A civil action may also be brought in judicial district court in the parish where the violation occurred, the employee resides, or the employer is located.
+The statute does not specify whether the civil action is limited to Louisiana Works or is also available to private plaintiffs, but the reference to 'petitioner' seeking injunctive relief and damages suggests a private right of action may be available.

 Penalties

 Civil penalty of $500 per violation.
-In civil actions, petitioner may seek appropriate temporary or preliminary injunctive relief, punitive damages, and reasonable attorney fees and costs.
-Statutory civil penalty does not require proof of actual monetary harm.
+A petitioner may seek appropriate temporary or preliminary injunctive relief, including punitive damages, and reasonable attorney fees and costs.
+The $500 civil penalty does not require proof of actual harm.

 Who Is Covered